Drunken Angel: Themes

-Post–War dual identity
+Postwar dual identity

-In his study of Kurosawa's filmography, Stuart Galbraith IV sees the gangster Matsunaga and Doctor Sanada as linked by their illness.
-To Sanada, Matsunaga represents the "chaotic temptations of postwar Japan", which Sanada relates to his own past behaviour.
-However, Matsunaga equally stands for the corrupt criminality of the period's social chaos that Sanada reviles.
+In his study of Kurosawa's filmography, Galbraith sees the gangster Matsunaga and Doctor Sanada as linked by their illness.
+To Sanada, Matsunaga stands for both the "chaotic temptations of postwar Japan"—which the doctor relates to his own past behaviour—and the corrupt criminality of the period's social chaos that Sanada reviles.
 Galbraith believes that the doctor is the film's titular 'drunken angel' for seeking the improvement of others over himself despite his self-hatred; the film historian Donald Richie agrees, but believes that Matsunaga and Sanada "are angels to each other."
 To Richie, Matsunaga's death, doused in white paint, represents a blurring of morality and an apotheosis for the character.
 Matsunaga is also paired with various women in the film: he and Sanada's nurse Miyo each have a relationship with his old yakuza boss Okada, however, she resists returning to her old life; additionally, one of Sanada's patients is also afflicted with tuberculosis, but is able to overcome her illness.
 Both Matsunaga and Sanada have women that love and care for them in what Galbraith terms a "Hitchcock-like parallelism".
 It is these women that historian David Conrad believes best embody the future, despite their marginal role in comparison to Kurosawa's earlier films No Regrets for Our Youth and One Wonderful Sunday.